WITHIN THE CITY WALLS

 The Old Civil Audience and Notaries

-This was built around 1535.
+The next interesting place of the audioguide is this building built around 1535.
 The wall next to the Gate of Jaén had to be torn down, with the condition of not destroying the chapel of the Virgin of the Pópulo, consolidated as a memory of the first mass that was held after the conquest.